h2oai/h2o-3/h2o-docs/new_look_docs/Migration.rst

 user of H2O, we strongly encourage you to upgrade to the latest version to take advantage of the latest features and capabilities.

-Please be aware that H2O 3.0 will supersede all previous versions of H2O as the primary version as of May 15th, 2015.
+Please be aware that H2O 3 supersedes all previous versions of H2O as the primary version as of May 15th, 2015.
 Support for previous versions will be offered for a limited time, but there will no longer be any significant updates to the previous version of H2O.

-The following information and links will inform you about what's new and different and help you prepare to upgrade to H2O 3.0.
+The following information and links will inform you about what's new and different and help you prepare to upgrade to H2O 3.

-Overall, H2O 3.0 is more stable, elegant, and simplified, with additional capabilities not available in previous versions of H2O.
+Overall, H2O 3 is more stable, elegant, and simplified, with additional capabilities not available in previous versions of H2O.